Italy's Salvini sparks outcry over Roma census plans - Journal du Cameroun

 It would then allow the authorities to study the possibility of expelling Roma of foreign nationality without the proper documentation, he said.

+EU Commission spokesman Alexander Winterstein told journalists that “as a general rule, we cannot deport a European citizen based on ethnic criteria”

-But confronted with widespread anger on Tuesday, the anti-immigrant Salvini sought to clarify his plans.
+Confronted with the backlash on Tuesday, Salvini sought to clarify his plans.

 “It is not our intention to record or take anyone’s fingerprints,” he said, according to a statement from his far-right League party.